sixty-north/cosmic-ray/docs/quickstart.rst

 In this case we're passing the ``--verbose`` flag to the ``exec`` command so that you can see what Cosmic Ray is doing.
 If everything goes as expected, the ``cr-report`` command will report a 0% survival rate.

+See :ref:`examples-simple_math` for a step-by-step guide for dealing with tests that have a non-zero mutation survival rate.